+The registered provider had ensured that the designated centre was appropriately resourced to ensure the effective delivery of care and support.
 There was a clearly defined management structure in place.
 The centre was managed by a full-time, suitably qualified and experienced person in charge.
-The person in charge was responsible for one other designated centres and were supported in their role by team leaders.
+The person in charge also had responsibility for one other designated centres and was supported in their role by delegating tasks to staff members.
 There was evidence of quality assurance audits taking place to ensure the service provided was appropriate to residents' needs.
 The audits identified areas for improvement and action plans were developed in response.